av3nator/EEG-FILMS/README.md

 # Citation
-- Vladimir Kosonogov, Danila Shelepenkov and Nikita Rudenkiy.
-"EEG and peripheral markers of viewer ratings: a study of short films". doi:  https://doi.org/10.3389/fnins.2023.1148205
+- Vladimir Kosonogov, Danila Shelepenkov and Nikita Rudenkiy.“EEG and peripheral markers of viewer ratings: a study of short films”.
+Frontiers in Neuroscience 17 (2023). issn: 1662-453X.